purduesigbots/pros-cli/README.md

 - Add support for uploading binary files without being part of a project
 - Add support for uploading custom .ini files with program
 - Add support for reading files from the V5
+- Add feature to remove entire programs (not just everything at once or just one file)

 ## Installing for development